-The parent analogy is fitting in that the Bible repeatedly refers to God as our Father (Matthew 6:9, Luke 11:11-13, Matthew 5;16-17).
+The parent analogy is fitting being that the Bible repeatedly refers to God as our Father (Matthew 6:9, Luke 11:11-13, Matthew 5:16-17).
 Even if you had unloving parents, you can imagine what a good dad would be like — and God is far beyond that.
 One of the most helpful passages in understanding God’s fatherly love is Matthew 7:11, which says:

 If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!

-Realistically, parents are flawed (and some more than others).
-So in one sense parenthood isn’t a good example of heavenly love.
+Of course, human parents are flawed (and some more than others).
+So in that sense parenthood isn’t a good example of heavenly love.
 But that’s what makes God’s goodness so trustworthy–he is not flawed.
 The goodness of the most loving parent still pales in comparison to God’s generous perfect love.

 All that to say, if a child should trust the goodness of his flawed (but loving) parents, a child of God should never doubt his Heavenly Father’s.